-- 1. The candidate must have met all general university and degree program requirements as outlined in the catalogue in effect at the time of the student's admission to the Teacher Education Program. - 2.
-The candidate must have maintained a 2.50 grade point average, in all applicable teaching field courses, and in all professional education courses at JSU, and/or all other institutions attended. - 3.
+- 1. The candidate must have met all general university and degree program requirements as outlined in the catalog in effect at the time of the student's eligibility for the Teacher Education Program. - 2.
+The candidate must have maintained a 2.75 grade point average, in all applicable teaching field courses, and in all professional education courses at JSU, and/or all other institutions attended. - 3.
 The candidate must have successfully completed the English Competency Examination. - 4.
-The candidate must have successfully completed the CBASE Examination. - 5.
+The candidate must have successfully completed the EPP Examination. - 5.
 The candidate must have successfully completed the Major Field Test where applicable.

 III.
-Application for Certification
+Application for State Certification